lvllvl/leetCodeSolution/README.md

 Let's take the board we've been given initially and convert by using a dictionary comprehension.

 ```
 b = {
    board[ word ][ letter ]: for ( word, letter ) for word in range( len(board))
                                        for letter in range( len(board[ word ]) )
     }
 ```

+Now that we have a dictionary b, we can access each letter and its coordinates much faster.

+We can now iterate through the target string letter by letter and compare where each letter is in comparison to the previous letter.